 This is a question we hear a lot at Clover Lewis Swimwear!
-Some women who need post surgery swimwear, quite rightly point out that adding two extra pockets to support breast forms shouldn't make a mastectomy bathing costume costlier than standard high street swimwear.
+Some women quite rightly point out that adding two extra pockets to support breast forms shouldn't make a mastectomy bathing costume costlier than standard high street swimwear.

-However, this overlooks the sheer amount of craft, design, and time (and love!) which goes into making truly comfortable, confidence-boosting swimwear for women of all shapes, sizes and experiences who have undergone breast surgery.
+However, this overlooks the sheer amount of craft, design, time (and in our case love!) which goes into making truly comfortable, confidence-boosting swimwear for women of all shapes, sizes and experiences who have undergone breast surgery.

-We receive many, many emails from women looking for the perfect post surgery swimsuit or bikini for their unique body and personal taste following their breast surgery.
-Some of these women have said that their breast forms cause poorly designed swimwear to sag once wet.
+We receive many, many emails from women looking for the perfect post surgery swimsuit or bikini to suit their new bodies and personal taste after breast surgery.
+And being an independent brand, we listen to these comment, compliments or complaints.

 Many of the stories we read feature common complaints and problems including: